 We then headed in ‘pea soup thick fog’ to Ruse.
-We had hope to explore this cute city, and the River Danube, but the fog was so bad we couldn’t, which was sad as we had heard great things.
-So we parked the car for all of about the equivalent of $1 an hour, and took a walk through the city centre square.
+We had hoped to explore this cute city and the River Danube, but the fog was so bad we couldn’t, which was sad as we had heard great things.
+So we parked the car for all of about the equivalent of $1 an hour and took a walk through the city center square.
 It was freezing cold, and a little wet, so needless to say town felt very empty.

-By 2 p.m. we decided to head to the border – which I didn’t realise is right on the edge of this town.
+By 2 p.m. we decided to head to the border – which I didn’t realize is right on the edge of this town.

 We sat in traffic on this bridge for all of about 2 hours.
 I’m surprised they haven’t come up with a better system.
 It seems the trucks and semi-trailers block it up.
 The police come and then hold up a section and let it pass on the other side, and then do the same again for the oncoming vehicles.
 So it is a long slow process.